CenterForDigitalHumanities/TPEN-static/fixtures/simple-project/README.md

 - W3C Annotation (TPEN3 Line)

-This project is around an image from a pamphlet.
-An inset map is identified and given the text "MAP CONTENT".
+This project identifies an inset map on a pamphlet and gives it the text "MAP CONTENT".
+You can load the [manifest.json](https://static.t-pen.org/fixtures/simple-project/manifest.json) link in your preferred IIIF viewer.